 Some events listed in the database serve as "placeholder rows" for armed conflicts, as listed by the Uppsala University Armed Conflicts Database (ACD).
 For these events, a negative event id code is given to distinguish them from SCAD events, indicating that our researchers did not compile this information.
 The start and end dates of ACD conflicts are given, along with brief summary information, using the coding classifications given above.
 For these events, the etype is given as -9, again to distinguish them from SCAD event types.
 For most purposes, users will find it acceptable to treat ACD armed conflicts as its own category of events within the SCAD framework.
 However, in the "notes" field, the ACD conflict id is provided as an aid to researchers who would like to merge the datasets or find additional information.

-SCAD researchers excluded events that are clearly part of the civil conflict dynamic, such as when specific rebel actors are named.
+Until the 2014 update, SCAD researchers excluded events that are clearly part of the civil conflict dynamic, such as when specific rebel actors are named.
 In some cases, however, it was difficult to determine whether or not the event pertained to the ACD conflict.
-The column for "ACD questionable" assigns these ambiguous cases a code of 1.
+The column for "ACD questionable" assigned these ambiguous cases a code of 1.
+Beginning with the 2014 update, SCAD updates became more frequent than UCDP updates, and as such the compatibility of codings could not be preserved.
+Since 2014, armed conflict events have appeared in some number in SCAD, and all are coded with "ACD questionable" of 1.